SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 > Did you notice that there is an error in the example above?
 Can you spot it? 🧐.
 It is not valid according to the schema.

-To summarise, CloudEvents is a specification for describing event data in common formats.
+To summarize, CloudEvents is a specification for describing event data in common formats.
 The goal is to provide interoperability across services, platforms and systems.

 ## CloudEvent transport format